myreadings1/ECE211_Prog_III_25_26/README.md

-# ECE211_Prog_III_25_26
+# ECE211 Computer Programming III 2025-2026
-This webpage is dedicated for the second year students of 2025-2026 Class, with the University of Kufa.
+This webpage is dedicated for the second year students of ECE211 Comp Prog III 2025-2026 Class, with the University of Kufa.

 ### References